Shop Floret Seeds

 Registration for the Floret Online Workshop opens in the fall and the class runs January through mid-February.
 You can learn more about the workshop and join the waitlist here

-We have a resource library overflowing with photo-filled tutorials on dozens of topics including soil preparation, seed starting, growing plants using landscape fabric, variety selection, harvesting and vase life tricks, and so much more.
-Be sure to check out this jam-packed section of our website.
+The resources section of our website is overflowing with photo-filled tutorials on dozens of topics, including soil preparation, seed starting, variety selection, and so much more.

 Floret Blog

 In the early days of Floret, I decided to start a blog in an effort to become a better writer.
-It’s hard to believe just how far it’s come since my first book way back in 2006!
-The Floret Blog takes you behind the scenes here on the farm and is filled with hundreds of helpful posts about what I’ve learned along the way.
+It’s hard to believe just how far it’s come since my first post way back in 2006!
+The Floret Blog takes you behind the scenes here on the farm and is filled with hundreds of photo-filled stories about what I’ve learned along the way.

 Documentary Television Series